11 Proven Ways to Motivate Employees

 8. Encourage activities outside of work responsibilities

-At the same time, promoting activities outside work is a way to bring people together.
-These activities bring a lot of emotional motivation, something that is also very important.
+At the same time, promoting activities outside work, in your team’s personal life, is a way to bring people together.
+These activities bring a lot of intrinsic motivation, something that is also very important.

 Team building days are extremely motivational, and at the same time, they enhance team communication.
 The team will spend weeks talking about what they might be doing.
 Most popular activities include some kind of sports, treasure hunts, exits, escape rooms, trivia contests, etc.